AYLIEN/datascience-project-quickstarter/README.md

 This is an opinionated template for bootstrapping real-world datascience projects that are maintainable, deployable, and easy to understand.

-This template lets you set up a new project with a running streamlit demo and a production-ready `Dockerfile` in minutes.
+The templates and commands here let you set up a new project with a running streamlit demo and a production-ready `Dockerfile` in minutes.

-#### TODO

-- [ ] add cherrypy service template instead of using `model-serving`
-- [ ] separate dev/prod dependencies
-- [ ] add demo-specific requirements.txt files
-- [ ] (optional) `bin/evaluate.py` and `make evaluate` for zero-shot classifier?
-- [ ] don't copy all of template Makefile to new project Makefiles
-- [ ] rename `zs_classification` to e.g. `aylien_zs_classification` or so to show current best practices
-- [ ] make command for docker run (currently only mentioned in readme)

-Other ideas
-* separate and hide the templating code & resources more, e.g. all in a hidden folder

 The template components currently consist of:
 * [bin/create_project.py](bin/create_project.py)